intrbiz/bergamot-site/src/main/views/docs/user/config/reference.md

 A comma separated list of group names which this group is in, this defines parent groups which contain this group.

+     security-domains="...[, ...]"

+A comma separated list of security domain names which this group is in.

 ### Elements